Malicious iPhone Cable Used To Hijack Macs Can Be Purchased For $200

 The researcher went on to give suggestions on how to use the malicious tool on a potential target.
 MG said it would be easy to swap out an original Apple cable with a modified one in order to gain access to the computer of a target.
 Additionally, he said the cables can also be given to a potential target as a gift, since it’s hard to differentiate between the original and modified versions.
 MG’s cord even comes with the little pieces of sticky paper used to hold it together, much like Apple’s cords.

 After the selected target plugs the cord into their computer, the attacker can then type the IP address of the cable into a phone’s browser.
 While in the browser, the attacker will be given several options of attack, including terminal access.
-Then from the terminal, the attacker will have the power to run countless tools on the target’s computer.
+Then, from the terminal, the attacker will have the power to run countless tools on the target’s computer.

 These Legit-Looking iPhone Lightning Cables Will Hijack Your Computer –